AndrewCGreen/law-search/README.md

 4) Have a user ask about where certain topics can be found within a case
 	- Return text/audio regarding section

 We imagine a tool like this can have many practical uses, outside of just court cases.
 The idea of our product is to digest many audio/text files in order to make a massive amount of data easily searchable and usable.

+For our initial work, we will stick to text-based solutions.
+We will create a solution that takes in embeddings, and outputs the relevant results.
+By using an embedding based approach, we should be able to make the solution dynamic between using word embeddings and audio embeddings.
+However, this is conjecture as we are not familiar with audio-data in a Data Science solution.